-I was unable to attend this year, but my colleages presented two papers I was a part of at the 84th Southeastern Conference on Linguistics (SECOL84) in Charleston, South Carolina.
+I was unable to attend this year, but my colleagues presented two papers I was a part of at the 84th Southeastern Conference on Linguistics (SECOL84) in Charleston, South Carolina.

 The first presentation was with Bill Kretzschmar and Katie Kuiper and was called “Automated Large-Scale Phonetic Analysis: DASS” wherein we introduce the NSF-funded project—with Drs.
 Kretzschmar and Peggy Renwick as PIs—that I am involved in.
 A PDF of the slide show is are available here